Wood Sanding Tips For Beginners Wanting To Improve Their Results

 This sandpaper grit range is used for polishing and very fine finishing.
 Extra fine grit sandpaper is often used to sand between finishing coats to create a smooth and glass-like professional finish.

-What to Consider When Choosing Which Sandpaper to Use
+What To Consider When Choosing Which Sandpaper To Use

 During sanding it’s important to consider the grain direction and the wood type.
 Softwoods tend to have open grain patterns, starting with a coarser grit that can level the surface before graduating to finer grits.